It would be such a shame to just kill time, while there are so many things to see and do in Lyon! Here are some suggestions…

 Now you can explore Lyon’s cultural riches with total freedom... with the Lyon City Card! (available online or at the Tourist Office, Place Bellecour).

-This cultural pass gives you free access to Lyon’s twenty main museums, including their temporary exhibitions.
+This cultural pass gives you free access to Lyon’s twenty main museums, including their temporary exhibitions, and to La Sucrière ("Saint-Exupéry, a Little Prince among men "Exhibition").
 Shelter from the cold as you discover their collections!

 Further information on the museums

 You benefit from a free guided tour and discounts on other tours and shows.
 Book visits, the “Grand Tour” by bus, or a lunch or sightseeing trip on a river cruise boat to enjoy your day before evening comes!

 What’s more you can travel for free on Lyon’s transport network (including bus, metro, tramway and funicular) for the entire period of validity.

 You can get the Lyon City Card for one to four days, to suit the length of your stay.

 Head to the city centre, where you’ll find department stores, the Christmas market and even silk shops, for a spot of shopping.
 Those who feel the cold may prefer the warmth of one of Lyon’s shopping centres!

 Make the most of your trip to get your end-of-year gifts.

 And to warm up during your shopping spree, pop into a tearoom or coffee shop for a gourmet break!